MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerIDnsServerConfiguration.md

 ## DESCRIPTION
 The **Get-NetworkControllerIDnsServerConfiguration** cmdlet gets a configuration object for an Internal DNS (iDNS) server for a Network Controller.

+An iDNS server is a DNS Server available for tenant virtual machines.

 ## EXAMPLES

 ### Example 1: Get the configuration for an IDNS server